iivic/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

 #.
 Get the course key from the LMS by navigating to a course and examining its
    URL.
 It should look something like ``course-v1:edX+DemoX+Demo_Course``.

 #.
-Navigate to the E-Commerce Courses section (e.g.
+Navigate to the E-Commerce Courses page (e.g. http://localhost:8002/courses/)
-   http://localhost:8002/courses/) and add a new course.
-Leave the default values in all fields, with the exception of the following.
+   and click **Add New Course**.
+Leave the default values in all fields, with the exception of the following fields.

    ::